 - In a 2-cup glass measure, stir together the honey, sour cream, milk, eggs, and melted butter.

 - Quickly mix the liquid ingredients into the dry ingredients just until combined.

 - Spread in prepared baking pan OR for iron skillet, remove it from the oven, add 1 TB. of butter and when it's melted, spread the cornbread batter evenly in the skillet.

 - Bake pan for 20 minutes and skillet for about 17 minutes, rotating halfway through if needed.

 - Cool for about 10 minutes before cutting into pieces.
-Make butter while bread is cooling.
+Make the honey butter while bread is cooling.

-- Make Honey Butter: Combine butter and honey, stirring until thoroughly mixed.
+- Combine butter and honey, stirring until thoroughly mixed.

-*Note on the honey butter: I've found it doesn't last as well at room temperature, so I only make a small amount that we will use in one to two sittings.
+- Note: I've found the honey butter doesn't last as well at room temperature, so I only make a small amount to use in one or two sittings.
 Increase the ingredients if you'd like to make a larger amount, but I'd recommend keeping it in the refrigerator.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.

 Simple Real Food Dinner Menus + Shopping Lists